How We’re Different

 Ben’s private tour is FUN.
 He will keep you fully engaged with his lively and animated storytelling and through a history trivia contest that’s sure to bring out the competitive nature in members of your group or family.
 You’ll appreciate Ben’s endless knowledge, enthusiasm, and sense of humor.

-Ben’s tour delivers Colonial Boston history and SO much more.
-We’ll cover the 14 Freedom Trail sites in Boston plus several secret spots not covered on other tours.
+Ben’s tour delivers colonial Boston history and SO much more.
+We’ll cover the 14 Freedom Trail sites in Boston plus several hidden spots not covered on other tours.
 You’ll learn all the colonial history you’d expect (tales of Benjamin Franklin, the Boston Massacre, Boston Tea Party, and Paul Revere’s Ride) as well as some aspects of Boston history you might not be familiar with.
 These include the story of the 54th Massachusetts Regiment and the city’s connections to Abraham Lincoln, Charles Dickens, and Alexander Graham Bell.

 Hold History in your Hands!
 Tour participants have called Ben a “walking museum.”
 He shares his collection of rare documents and historic newspapers along the tour route.
 The extensive collection includes documents signed by John Hancock and Boston Tea Party participants Thomas Melvill and Amos Lincoln; original colonial newspapers containing ads for Paul Revere’s many businesses; coverage of the reading of the Declaration of Independence in Boston on July 18, 1776; and much more.